vladyslavaponomarenko/petprojects/lab3_composite/README.md

-Implementation of pattern design "composite" for the following task:/n In a higher educational institution, a student is part of a study group.
+Implementation of pattern design "composite" for the following task:
+In a higher educational institution, a student is part of a study group.
 The group is part of the stream at the department and the course at the faculty as a whole.
 Both the students, the group, and the faculty have a name or title.
 A student is also characterized by the array of grades he receives during the session.
 A flow of students consists of an array of groups, a course – of an array of flows, a faculty – of an array of courses.
 Organize the output of student grades, grouping them by groups, streams, courses.
 Also implement the method of calculating the average score for a student, group, etc.